kroegerj/Tipgrowthtoymodel/README.md

 It has been demonstrated experimentally that the reduction of the average pollen tube growth rate through elevated extracellular calcium or borate concentrations coincides with a greater amplitude of the growth rate oscillation and a lower oscillation frequency.
-We present a simple numerical model of pollen tube growth that reproduces these results, as well as analytical calcu- lations that suggest an underlying mechanism.
+We present a simple numerical model of pollen tube growth that reproduces these results, as well as analytical calculations that suggest an underlying mechanism.
 These data show that the pollen tube oscillator is non-isochronous, and is different from harmonic oscillation.

 Originally published in: